-Except as allowed by a Board of Examiners a candidate must not amend, add to or delete from the thesis after it has been submitted.
+Except as allowed by a Board of Examiners, a candidate must not amend, add to or delete from the thesis after it has been submitted.

-6.4 E-thesis final submission to the Library
+6.4 E-thesis final submission to PURE

-After the viva has taken place and any corrections have been made, a final version of the thesis should be submitted to the Library in e-version only.
-Instructions are provided in the "How to Guide" on the Doctoral School website (also on the Library website).
+After the viva has taken place and any corrections have been made, a final version of the thesis should be submitted to the Repository in e-version only.
+Instructions are provided in the "How to Guide" on the Doctoral School website.
+Also here: helpguide be uploaded: one complete version of the thesis (as examined) and one abridged version with the third party copyright material removed.

 The step-by-step process involves:

-- Postgraduate Researcher signs and uploads a copy of the Thesis Deposit Agreement' (TDA) in PURE. - Postgraduate Researcher uploads the final version of the thesis in PURE post-viva and after any corrections have been made.
-The Postgraduate Researcher is also required to include the following declaration (unsigned) in their thesis in addition to the TDA:
+- Postgraduate Researcher signs and uploads a copy of the Thesis Deposit Agreement' (TDA) in PURE. - Postgraduate Researcher uploads the final version of the thesis in PURE post-viva and after any corrections have been made. - If the thesis contains substantial third party copyright material or has General Data Protection Regulation issues, then two separate digital copies of the thesis should